 Pack hot chocolate, or just warm your hands over the scorching hot molds at Franconia Sculpture Park's Valentine's Day Iron Pour.
 Several Minnesota sculptors will be pouring molten metal in what could legitimately be called the hottest event for Valentine's Day.
 Franconia Sculpture Park is about an hour north of the Twin Cities.

-Is hitting the slopes romantic?
-Absolutely!
-While ski pants are not especially attractive, you can help your date up when they fall over, and if you are feeling especially corny, make out in the chairlifts.
-And it's lots of fun too.
-Plenty of snow this year, and if it's not too cold, conditions are great.
+Hitting the slopes can certainly be romantic -- though ski pants are not especially attractive, you can help your date up when they fall over, and if you are feeling especially full of love, share a smooch (or a few) in the chair lifts.
+There is usually plenty of snow during this time of year, and if it's not too cold, conditions are great.

 There are Red Cross blood donation centers in downtown Minneapolis, Arden Hills, Blaine and St. Paul, and frequent blood drives held across the metro area.
 You can make an appointment online, and find traveling blood drives near you at the Red Cross website.

 Learn a new skill together at the Northern Clay Center in Minneapolis.
-This ceramics studio runs a monthly Clay for Couples class, a evening class where the two of you can learn to sculpt clay and throw pots on the wheel.
+This ceramics studio runs a monthly Clay for Couples class, an evening class where the two of you can learn to sculpt clay and throw pots on the wheel.

 Add a new skill to your resume by taking a pole dancing class at a pole dancing studio in Minneapolis.
-Knockout Bodies offers several pole dancing and non-pole dancing fitness classes every week, marketed as cardio strength training - which they are indeed.
+Knockout Bodies offers several pole dancing and non-pole dancing fitness classes every week, marketed as cardio strength training -- which they are indeed.
 Your man will appreciate what you learn as much as your abdominal muscles will thank you.